citizenlabsgr/elections-api/README.md

 ## Overview

-These examples use [HTTPie](https://httpie.org/) for brevity, but the interactive documentation below includes raw `curl` requests.
+These examples use [HTTPie](https://httpie.org/) for brevity, but the interactive documentation below shows how to do the same using raw `curl` requests.

 ### Registration Status